 Raising a baby bird is a big job!
 In this program, students will investigate the nesting cycle, from making a nest to keeping the babies fed.
 We'll get an up-close look at several different types of nests and play a game to learn about the obstacles birds face when raising their young.
 Students will also learn ways they can help nesting birds in their own back

 Our educational outreach programs are offered for a charge of $60.00 per hour.
 Title I schools and other high needs organizations may qualify for discounted or free programs.
+Please apply for a Georgia Audubon Scholarship if cost is a burden.
 A mileage fee for travel to and from programs is charged at $0.58/mile.
 For additional program details or to book a program, please send an email to Kiana Leveritte, Education Program Coordinator, or Melanie Furr, Director of Education, or phone at phone at 678.973.2437.